-CICAD notes with concern that Antigua and Barbuda does not have a comprehensive and inclusive care, treatment, rehabilitation, recovery, or social integration programs and services in the public health or social protection network.
-CICAD also notes that Antigua and Barbuda does not take into account the "International Standards for the Treatment of Drug Use Disorders" of WHO and UNODC, nor uses the "Technical Guide for countries to set targets for universal access to HIV prevention, treatment and care for injecting drug users," issued by WHO, UNODC, and UNAIDS.
-CICAD further observes with concern that Antigua and Barbuda does not implement mechanisms to continuously monitor and evaluate the results of care, treatment, rehabilitation, recovery, or social integration programs, comprehensive public, or private facilities.
-Similarly, CICAD notes with concern that Antigua and Barbuda does not have mechanisms in place to protect the rights of persons in treatment programs or services.
-In addition, CICAD notes that Antigua and Barbuda does not have alternatives of early intervention, care, treatment, rehabilitation, recovery, or social integration services for criminal offenders who use drugs.
-Moreover, CICAD notes with concern that Antigua and Barbuda does not offer early intervention, care, treatment, rehabilitation, recovery, or social integration services for incarcerated individuals who use drugs.
-In addition, CICAD observes that Antigua and Barbuda does not implement cooperation mechanisms with social or community actors that provide social and community support services that contribute to the social integration of drug users.
-Furthermore, CICAD views with concern that the country does not promote regional or international cooperation or share best practices to increase access and availability of evidence-based treatment and recovery services, including access to naloxone and other medications used in the treatment of substance use disorders.
-Additionally, CICAD views with concern that Antigua and Barbuda does not promote measures to address the stigma and social marginalization associated with substance use disorders.
+CICAD notes with concern that Dominica does not have a comprehensive or inclusive care, treatment, rehabilitation, recovery, or social integration programs and services in the public health and social protection network.
+CICAD also notes that the country does not take into account the "International Standards for the Treatment of Drug Use Disorders" of WHO and UNODC, nor the use of the "Technical Guide for countries to set targets for universal access to HIV prevention, treatment and care for injecting drug users", issued by WHO, UNODC, and UNAIDS.
+In addition, CICAD observes with concern that Dominica does not implement mechanisms to continuously monitor and evaluate the results of care, treatment, rehabilitation, recovery, and social integration programs, comprehensive public, and private facilities.
+Similarly, CICAD notes with concern that the country does not have mechanisms in place to protect the rights of persons in treatment programs and services.
+Furthermore, CICAD notes that Dominica does not have alternatives of early intervention, care, treatment, rehabilitation, recovery, or social integration services for criminal offenders who use drugs.
+Moreover, CICAD notes with concern that the country does not offer early intervention, care, treatment, rehabilitation, recovery, or social integration services for incarcerated individuals who use drugs.
+Likewise, CICAD observes that Dominica does not implement cooperation mechanisms with social and community actors that provide social and community support services that contribute to the social integration of drug users.
+Moreover, CICAD views with concern that the country does not promote regional or international cooperation or share best practices to increase access and availability of evidence-based treatment and recovery services, including access to naloxone and other medications used in the treatment of substance use disorders.
+Additionally, CICAD views with concern that Dominica does not promote measures to address the stigma and social marginalization associated with substance use disorders.